Foreign trade of India

 Foreign trade in India includes all imports and exports to and from India.
-At the level of the Central Government, trade is administered by the Ministry of Commerce and Industry.
-Foreign trade accounted for 48.8% of India's GDP in 2018.
+At the central government level, trade is administered by the Ministry of Commerce and Industry.
+Foreign trade accounted for 46% of India's GDP in 2025.
+India is a net exporter of services and a net importer of merchandise.
+In 2025, the World Bank noted that the Indian economy is less open to trade now, than in the previous decade.